Ba4bes/GlobalAzureSerbia/README.md

 ## Calling the app

 Open <https://globalazurevirtualserbia.azurewebsites.net/FrontPage> in a browser to enter.
-The winnerpage can only be opened with a function code.
+The winner page can only be opened with a function code.

 ## Try it yourself